Almond Flour Thumbprint Cookies (Vegan)

 How To Make Almond Flour Thumbprint Cookies

-- In a medium bowl, combine almond flour, salt, olive oil, maple syrup and vanilla, mix well to combine.
-Dough should be stiff, yet soft and easily moldable.
+- In a medium bowl, combine almond flour, salt, olive oil, maple syrup, and vanilla, and mix well to combine.
+The dough should be stiff yet soft and easily moldable.

 - Place the crushed nuts in a small bowl.

-- Roll each dough ball in the nuts, place on cookie sheet lined with parchment paper or silicone mat about 2 inches apart (shown above left).
+- Roll each dough ball in the nuts, and place on a cookie sheet lined with parchment paper or silicone mat about 2 inches apart (shown above left).

-- Using the back of a ½ teaspoon measuring spoon or your thumb, gently press in the center of each dough ball (above right).
-Any large cracks in the sides of the cookies can be pinched together, a few cracks is fine and won’t make your cookies fall apart once cooked.
+- Using the back of a 1/2 teaspoon measuring spoon or your thumb, gently press in the center of each dough ball (above right).
+Any large cracks in the sides of the cookies can be pinched together.
+A few cracks are fine and won’t make your cookies fall apart once cooked.